 Where Restaurant365 genuinely fits

-Restaurant365 built a real product for a real problem: the multi-unit restaurant group drowning in disconnected back-office tools — accounting in QuickBooks, payroll in Gusto, scheduling in HotSchedules, food cost in a spreadsheet, and inventory in a separate platform.
-The consolidation argument is legitimate for the operator it's designed for.
+Restaurant365 built a real product for a real problem: the restaurant operator drowning in disconnected back-office tools — accounting in QuickBooks, payroll in Gusto, scheduling in HotSchedules, food cost in a spreadsheet, and inventory in a separate platform.
+The consolidation argument is legitimate for the buyer who wants one vendor for all of it.

 The platform consolidates: